 Home to the DiSUM (Department of Humanities) at the University of Catania, it holds within it a Roman domus, cloisters and a beautiful roof garden.

-The Monastery is a unique place that tells about the human and historic events of the city on the slope at the foot of Etna, from the ancient times until today.
+The Monastery is a unique place that tells about the human and historical events of the city on the slope beneath mt.
+Etna, from the ancient times until today.
 The monument is open everyday, for everybody with guided tours also in unusual times, theatrical and musical performances, children’s workshops, cooking classes, workshops and many events.
 Find out how to visit, know and experience one of the largest Monastery of Europe.

 5 – The Kiosks of Catania